HMS Hannibal (1854): Construction and career

-Hannibal was ordered as a 90-gun second rate on 12 March 1840, but was never laid down.
-The ship was reordered to a John Edye design on 19 June 1847 that was lengthened from the modified design of the same year.
-She was laid down at Woolwich Dockyard in December 1848.
-The ship was reordered again as a steam-powered, 90-gun second rate on 23 September 1852.
+Named for the Carthaginian general, Hannibal was the fifth ship of her name to serve in the RN.
+She was ordered as a 90-gun, second rate, Albion-class ship of the line on 12 March 1840, but was never laid down.
+The ship was reordered to a John Edye design on 19 June 1847 that was lengthened from the modified Princess Royal design of the same year.
+She was laid down at Deptford Dockyard in December 1848.
+The ship was reordered again as a screw-powered, 90-gun, second rate on 23 September 1852.
 The conversion was ordered on 30 October and work began the same day which included inserting a 9 ft section into the ship's middle to accommodate the steam engine.
 She was launched on 31 January 1854 and was commissioned by Captain Frederick Grey on 18 March 1854.
 Hannibal was completed for sea on 22 June.